Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Introduction

-As illustrated in \cref{fig:DL model lifecycle}, prior empirical studies have not fully explored the DL engineering process.
-These works have focused on understanding the characteristics of defects during DL development.
-These works consider defect characteristics and fix patterns, both in general~\citep{Humbatova2020TaxonomyofRealFaultsinDLSystems, Sun2017RealBugsforML, Zhang2020ProgramFailuresofDLjobs} and by DL framework~\citep{Zhang2018TFBugs, Islam2019DLBugCharacteristics}.
-In addition, these same works focus primarily on the ``product'' view of DL systems, which provides an incomplete view of software engineering practice.
-Therefore, in this paper, we conducted a case study~\citep{SIGSOFT2020EmpiricalStandards4SEResearch} to examine the \textbf{Deep Learning reengineering process}: activities to \textit{reuse, replicate, adapt, or enhance an existing DL model}.
+In this paper, we conducted a case study~\citep{SIGSOFT2020EmpiricalStandards4SEResearch} to examine the \textbf{Deep Learning reengineering process}: activities to \textit{reuse, replicate, adapt, or enhance an existing DL model}.
 We used a mixed-methods approach and drew from two complementary data sources~\citep{MixedMethodsResearch}.
 First, to explore the characteristics, challenges, and practices of CV reengineering, we analyzed \BugNum defects from \RepoNum open-source DL projects (\cref{Method: Bugs}).
 Second, we describe the qualitative reengineering experiences of two open-source engineers and a DL reengineering team (\cref{Method: Case Study}).
 Combining these data, we report the challenges and practices of DL reengineering from a ``process'' view (\cref{sec:Result}).
 From our defect study, we observed that DL reengineering defects varied by DL stage (\cref{RQ1 results}): environmental configuration is dominated by API defects (\cref{RQ4 results}); the data pipeline and modeling stages are dominated by errors in assignment and initialization (\cref{RQ2 results}); and errors in the training stage take diverse forms (\cref{RQ4 results}).
 The performance defects discovered in the training stage are the most difficult to repair (\cref{RQ3 results}).
 From our interview study we identified similar challenges, notably in model implementation and in performance debugging (\cref{RQ5 results}).
 These problems often arose from a lack of portability, \eg to different hardware, operating environment, or library versions.
 Interview subjects described their testing and debugging techniques to address these challenges.
 Synthesizing these data sources, we propose an idealized DL reengineering workflow~\cref{sec:Discussion}.
 The difficulties we identify in DL reengineering suggest that researchers should investigate DL software testing, and that techniques to support the reuse of pre-trained models could mitigate many problems.